Yoghurt has won over all other food substances in the world when it comes to health.

 Even though many of the low-fat dairy consumed by the study subjects was as milk, Alvaro strongly believes that intake of yoghurt would likely have the same or an even better result.

 Yoghurt with active cultures bring improvements in the micro flora of the gut, thus better digestion system.
 It also enhances the body’s immune system keeping you healthier and fitter.
-Yoghurt with active cultures also prevents certain gastrointestinal states, including:
+It’s active cultures also prevent certain gastrointestinal states, including:

 - Lactose intolerance

 - Inflammatory bowel disease

 Helps you feel Fuller

 A great way to cut back on naughty craving is to include a satisfying alternative yoghurt snack.
 Not only will it control the craving but keep you fuller for longer.